go101/immutable-value-proposal/README-v9.1.md

 1. The notation `[]*chan T:reader` can only mean `([]*chan T):reader`, whereas `[]*chan (T:reader)`, `[]*((chan T):reader)`
    and `[]((*chan T):reader)` are all invalid notations.
-1. Some types are non-reader types, including basic types, function types, struct types with all field types are non-reader types, array types with non-reader element types, and channel types with non-reader element types.
+1. Some kinds of types are always non-reader types, including basic types and function types.
-   The reader and writer roles are non-sense for non-reader values.
-   * Values of non-reader types are always viewed as writer values.
-     But for conviences, sometimes, calling values of non-reader types as reader values in descriptions are allowed.
-   * For a non-reader type `T`, the notation `T:reader` is invaid.
+   So, `:reader` is not allowed to follow such type names and literal.
    For example (again), `func() T:reader` is invalid.

-**A writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.**
-This the most important principle of this proposal.
+   The saying of "the reader version of a non-reader type" does exist.
+   The reader version of a non-reader type is the non-reader type itself.
+1. Struct types which all field types are non-reader types and array/channel types with non-reader element types are also non-reader types.
+But, to avoid const-poisoning alike problems, such type notations can be followed with `:reader`.
+   But the `:reader` suffix is a non-sense for such types.
+   For example, `[5]struct{a int}` and `[5]struct{a int}:reader`
+   have no differences.

 A notation `v:reader` is introduced to convert a writer value `v` to a reader value, The `:reader` suffix can only follow r-values (right-hand-side values).

 You may have got it, a value hosted at a specified memory address may represent as a read-only value or a writable value, depending on context.
-So a non-constant read-only values might be not an immutable value.
+So a non-final read-only values might be not an immutable value.
-(But there are really some non-constant read-only values which are immutable values.
+(But there are really some non-final read-only values which are immutable values.
 Please read the following for such examples.)

 #### assignment and conversion rules

 Above has mentioned:
-* a named constant must be bound to a value in its declaration.
+* a named final must be bound to a value in its declaration.
   It can't be assigned to again later.
-* a writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.
+* a writer value is assignable to a reader variable, but a writer value can't be passed as a reader argument, it must be explicitly converted to a reader value to be used as a reader argument.
+* a reader value is not assignable to a writer variable.
 * a writer value can be converted to a reader value, but not vice versa.

 #### some examples